srtipo/coranos.github.io/bananos/beauty/BananoTalent-2018-07/index.md

 # 2.5 Nano
 # Contest Entry Deadline is Saturday July 21st 13:00 Caracas time, or 5:00 PM UTC

+# @ Coranos#4281 will be travelling this week, please give all submissions to @ Mayrapina#9547

 Top Prize 33% (83,000 BAN, 0.83 NANO)
 Tenth Prize 2% (5,000 BAN, 0.05 NANO)